Rugby Road and Lancaster Road,

 2 people favorited this theater

-The Regent Theatre, built 1928, Rugby Road/Lancaster Road junction, Hinckley, Leicestershire.
+The Regent Theatre, built 1928 at the corner of Rugby Road and Lancaster Road Hinckley, Leicestershire.
 ‘Architecturally the building is of considerable merit.
 It improved one of the principal entrances to the town and opened up facilities to a rapidly extending part of Hinckley’ (Hinckley Times, February 1930).

 In 1927 Hinckley and Dursley Theatres Ltd. commissioned Horace G. Bradley of Birmingham to design a 1,000 seat theatre.
 In January the Hinckley Times commented that ‘the completed block of buildings will eventually comprise one of the most pleasing and imposing architectural features of our town’ and by the end of the year noted that the ‘mammoth building’ was now nearing completion (27 Jan; 7 Dec 1928).
 Contractors G. E. and W. Wincott of Nuneaton.
 ‘New Theatre For Hinckley - To Provide Accommodation For 1,200 People - Plans Completed’ (article in the Hinckley Times, 23 December 1927).
 ‘The proposed theatre will be situated on a commanding site with the main entrance facing the busy side of the town.
 The materials will be of grey dragged terra cotta and brickwork for the elevations.
 A large parking space for motor cars is provided.
 The accommodation will consist of 800 seats on the main floor of the auditorium and over 800 in the balcony, with additional standing room for about 150.
 In addition to a large stage measuring 60’ x 30' with height to take any scenery, there will be ample accommodation for artists in dressing rooms.
 The balcony will be constructed of concrete.
 The operating box, re-winding and generating rooms are of the latest methods and fireproof.
 The building scheme includes ten first-class shops with lavatory accommodation and offices over the first floor, approached by fireproof staircases.
 The auditorium and balcony will be provided with numerous windows to give a pure atmosphere when the theatre is closed, and when open to the public the ventilation will be obtained by fresh air ducts and electrical fans' (Hinckley Times, 27 January 1928).